 In cats, valerian can be unpredictable.
 Some cats become calmer, while others may experience paradoxical stimulation or excessive lethargy.

-These herbs should only be given in veterinarian-formulated products, not home preparations, and avoided in pregnant animals or pets taking other central nervous system depressants.
+| These herbs should only be given in veterinarian-formulated products, not home preparations, and avoided in pregnant animals or pets taking other central nervous system depressants. |

-Medicinal Mushrooms and CBD Oil: Different Roles for Dogs and Cats
+Medicinal Mushrooms and CBD Oil for Anxiety

 Medicinal mushrooms and CBD oil are sometimes grouped together, but they support anxiety in very different ways and should be used with species-appropriate expectations.